Christian Petersen (sculptor): Personal life

+Career

-Born in Denmark, he emigrated the United States in 1894 with his parents.
-In 1900 he became an apprentice die cutter and later attended the Fawcett School of Design and the Rhode Island School of Design.
-He joined the Art Students League of New York, and studied with leading artists there, including Henry Hudson Kitson and George Bridgman.
-He worked as a die cutter at the Robins Company in Attleboro, Massachusetts and continued to sculpt, gaining commissions for works in the East and Midwest through Kitson's connections.
+In 1900, he became an apprentice die cutter and later attended the Fawcett School of Design and the Rhode Island School of Design in 1905.
+He joined the Art Students League of New York at the age of 22, and studied with leading artists there, including Henry Hudson Kitson and George Bridgman.
+He worked as a die cutter at the Robbins Company in Attleboro, Massachusetts and continued to sculpt, gaining commissions for works in the East and Midwest through Kitson's connections.

+In 1917, his sculpture, Josiah Everett Draper, accepted at annual exhibition of the Pennsylvania Academy of Fine Arts.
+The first known critical notice on his sculpture appeared in an article in the Boston Transcript in 1918.
+The following year, he was commissioned to create his first known public sculpture, the Nurses Memorial, for the city of Attleboro.
+By 1920, Petersen maintained a studio in Boston and had become associated with other sculptors in the city, namely Henry Hudson Kitson and Theo Alice Ruggles Kitson.

 At the start of the Great Depression he moved to the Midwest, and eventually took a job working for Grant Wood in the Public Works of Art Project headquartered in Iowa City, Iowa.
 Through a WPA commission to create relief sculptures for the Dairy Industry Building at Iowa State College in Ames, Iowa, he became acquainted with the college president, who appointed him Sculptor in Residence in 1935.
 This was the first known instance of an artist in residence at a US university.
-Petersen was appointed Associate Professor and retired in 1955.

-He was married to Emma L. Hoenicke from 1908 to 1928, with whom he had three children, Helene, Lawrence, and Ruth.
-He married Charlotte Garvey in 1931, and had a daughter Mary Charlotte in 1936.
+He installed a seven-panel relief mural, The History of Dairying, in April 1935; it was the first of many public sculptures at the college.
+In addition to his sculptural work, Petersent illustrated Cha-Ki-Shi (1936), a children's book on the Meskwaki people of Tama County.
+In 1936 he completed the Three Athletes for the State Gym and Reclining Nudes for Roberts Hall.
+He created the Veterinary Medicine Mural and The Gentle Doctor in 1938.
+That same year, he was offered a permanent studio space by Dean Charles Murray—a studio which he occupied for the rest of his career.
+He was eventually appointed associate professor at the college.